The Wheel of Life Assessment

 At midlife, people often feel a "soul stir" where the physical life (lower chakras) and the spiritual legacy (upper chakras) need to finally integrate.
 By linking these concepts you will get a deeper "why" behind your scores.

-The Wheel of Life Assessment is a simple yet transformative way to understand your life balance — and create meaningful change.
+The Wheel of Life Assessment is a simple yet transformative way to understand your life balance, and create meaningful change.

-The New Life / Midlife Assessment Guide
+The New Life / Midlife Wheel of Life Assessment Guide

-Here are 8 categories (splitting the Root into two for a balanced wheel) with specific questions to consider.
+Here are 8 categories for the New Life Midlife Wheel of Life Assessment (splitting the Root into two for a balanced wheel) with specific questions to consider.

 1. Physical Environment & Vitality (Root Chakra)